 - The REST API requires you to handle connection details, such as calculating signatures, handling request retries, and error handling.
-For general information about using the AWS REST APIs, see AWS APIs .
+For general information about using the Amazon Web Services REST APIs, see Amazon Web Services APIs .
 To access Network Firewall using the REST API endpoint:

-Alternatively, you can use one of the AWS SDKs to access an API that’s tailored to the programming language or platform that you’re using.
-For more information, see AWS SDKs .
+- Alternatively, you can use one of the Amazon Web Services SDKs to access an API that’s tailored to the programming language or platform that you’re using.
+For more information, see Amazon Web Services SDKs .

 Network Firewall is a stateful, managed, network firewall and intrusion detection and prevention service for Amazon Virtual Private Cloud (Amazon VPC).
 With Network Firewall, you can filter traffic at the perimeter of your VPC.
-This includes filtering traffic going to and coming from an internet gateway, NAT gateway, or over VPN or AWS Direct Connect.
-Network Firewall uses rules that are compatible with Suricata, a free, open source intrusion detection system (IDS) engine.
-AWS Network Firewall supports Suricata version 5.0.2.
+This includes filtering traffic going to and coming from an internet gateway, NAT gateway, or over VPN or Direct Connect.
+Network Firewall uses rules that are compatible with Suricata, a free, open source network analysis and threat detection engine.
+Network Firewall supports Suricata version 6.0.9.
 For information about Suricata, see the Suricata website .

 You can use Network Firewall to monitor and protect your VPC traffic in a number of ways.
 The following are just a few examples:

-Allow domains or IP addresses for known AWS service endpoints, such as Amazon S3, and block all other forms of traffic.
+- Allow domains or IP addresses for known Amazon Web Services service endpoints, such as Amazon S3, and block all other forms of traffic.